pranav-vasisht/mridangam-rnn/README.md

 # mridangam-rnn
 # Mridangam Notation Text Generation with Bi-LSTMs in PyTorch

-This repository presents a model for text generation using Bi-LSTM and LSTM recurrent neural networks.
+This repository presents a model for text generation using recurrent neural networks.
 The model is implemented using PyTorch's LSTMCells.

 If you want to delve into the details regarding how the text was pre-processed, how the sequences were generated, how the Bi-LSTM & LSTM were built from the LSTMCells and how the model was trained, I highly recommend reading the blog:
 <a href="https://medium.com/@fer.neutron/text-generation-with-bi-lstm-in-pytorch-5fda6e7cc22c?source=friends_link&sk=5c18f546434e6697c1a33ffa7bd3d22b">Text Generation with Bi-LSTM in PyTorch</a>